Call for papers for a session on

 Giuseppe (Joe) Labianca, LINKS Network Analysis Center, University of Kentucky

 Joshua Marineau, Department of Management & Marketing, North Dakota State University

-Researchers are increasingly aware of the co-existence of positive and negative ties in networks and the need to study them together to get a more accurate portrait of the networks' contents and dynamics.
-We invite abstracts for presentations on all aspects of these signed networks, including theory, methods, and applications, to a session at the upcoming 3rd European Conference on Social Networks (EUSN) at the Johannes-Gutenberg-University in Mainz, Germany.
+Researchers are now increasingly aware of the co-existence of positive and negative ties in networks and the need to study them together so as to get a more accurate portrait of the networks' contents and dynamics.
+We invite abstracts for presentations on all aspects of studying signed networks, including theory, methods, and applications, to a session at the upcoming 3rd European Conference on Social Networks (EUSN) at the Johannes-Gutenberg-University in Mainz, Germany.

 We encourage a wide range of submissions.
-Example works includes (but are not limited to): Methods and measures pertaining to negative ties and signed graphs; understanding how threats within a network create the need for allies, and the implications for nodal power; examining where bullying emerges in schools or organizations; how perception of negative ties influence individual outcomes; and how subgroup faultlines affect intra- and inter-group conflict.
+Example works includes (but are not limited to): Methods and measures pertaining to negative ties and signed graphs; understanding how threats within a network create needs for allies, and the implications for nodal power; examining where bullying emerges in schools or organizations; how perception of negative ties poses unique challenges in organizational research; and how subgroup fault lines affect intra- and inter-group conflict.

-During the submission process, please place a note in the “additional notes” field referring to “Negative Ties and Signed Graphs” session.
+During the submission process, please place a note referring to “Negative Ties and Signed Graphs” sessions.